glamboyosa/swig/README.md

 # Swig

-> Job queues as intuitive as taking a swig 🍺
+> Job queues as refreshing as taking a swig 🍺

 Swig is a robust, PostgreSQL-backed job queue system for Go applications, designed for developers who need reliable background job processing with minimal setup.